openvinotoolkit/model_server/extras/ams_wrapper/README.md

 OpenVINO™ Model Server - AI Extension includes two components which require proper configuration.
 * OpenVINO™ Model Server - serves all models and executes inference operation
-* AI_Extension REST API wrapper - translates LVA API, run pre and post processing operations, communicates with OVMS via localhost and gRPC interface.
+* AI Extension REST API wrapper - translates LVA API, run pre and post processing operations, communicates with OVMS via localhost and gRPC interface.

 OpenVINO™ Model Server requires file `/opt/ams_models/ovms_config.json` which is by default configured to use [4 exemplary models](../ams_models/ovms_config.json).

-AI_Extension REST API wrapper requires model configuration files describing all enabled models.
+AI Extension REST API wrapper requires model configuration files describing all enabled models.
 Models config files should be present in `/opt/ams_models/` folder.
 Model configuration files should have _model.json suffix.
-They include the mapping between ovms models from `ovms_config.json` and AI_Extension REST API endpoint name.
+They include the mapping between ovms models from `ovms_config.json` and AI Extension REST API endpoint name.

-Model files in OpenVINO Intermediate Representation format should be stored in the folders structure like defined on [OVMS documentation](../../docs/docker_container.md#preparing-the-models).
+Model files in OpenVINO™ Intermediate Representation format should be stored in the folders structure like defined on [OVMS documentation](../../docs/docker_container.md#preparing-the-models).

 Note: OVMS - AI Extension was tested for the models included in the docker image.